 Avoid Short Pays

-You’d struggle to find an online casino that short pays these days but it has been known and this, naturally enough, massively reduces the players chances of winning and hugely increases the house edge.
-By short paying, we mean a casino, mobile, online or land-based, that pays out at lower odds than it should, for example at odds of 34/1 for a single number instead of 35/1, or at 16/1 instead of 17/1 for a double number.
+You would struggle to find an online casino that offers short pays these days but it has been known and this, naturally enough, massively reduces the player’s chances of winning and hugely increases the house edge.
+By short paying, we mean a casino, mobile, online or land-based, that pays out at lower odds than it should, for example at odds of 34 to 1 for a single number instead of 35 to 1, or at 16 to 1 instead of 17 to 1 for a two-number bet.

-In French roulette, or indeed on most games labelled as European roulette, you get a nice little kicker if you generally play the even money inside bets.
-Should the ball land in the normally dreaded zero, depending on the precise rules, you will either lose only half your stake, or else you will have the chance to win half your stake back.
-La Partage, the former, and En Prison, the latter, both improve the overall house edge if you are backing the red/black, odd/even or high/low bets and so you should always opt for such a table if these are your favoured roulette betting options.
+In French roulette, or indeed on most games labeled as European roulette, you get a nice little kicker if you generally play the even-money inside bets.
+Should the ball land in the normally dreaded zero, depending on the precise rules, you will either lose only half your stake or else you will have the chance to win half your stake back.
+As explained above, this only applies to even-odds bets where you have one of the two special French rules.

 Avoid Progressives and Other Novelty Games

 Many of the best online casino sites offer modern roulette variants that either include some form of progressive jackpot or else have some other bonus-style feature or round.
 Our advice to avoid these games comes with a huge IF attached, and that “if” is that you should avoid these games IF you are looking to play roulette for as long as possible to give yourself the best chance of winning – or losing as little as you can – or to complete the wagering on a casino bonus.